amitrahav/AWS-Lambda-Slack-Messager/readme.md

 this is a lambda function for sending slack message at any chanel.

 ##usage
-* upload zipfile.zip into aws new lambda function.
+* upload codeDeploySlackWebhook.zip into aws new lambda function named:"codeDeploySlackWebhook".
+* you can also download this repo and run `$ source zipandload.sh`
 * you can use aither codepipline parameters or lambda env vars.
 * codepipline user paramters usage:
   * edit satge at code deploy. under aws lambda function name, input at the user paremetrs input this kind of json: